Constant Contact

 Because of the size of the research team and the amount of research that's requested, I'm usually more reactive than proactive, in the sense that someone (usually a designer or a project manager) comes to me with questions, instead of me going to them with ideas for research studies.

-Coming back to my process.. so when I get a research request, we set up a meeting to talk about what we want to learn from users, how it’ll impact decision making, timelines, and other relevant details.
-Based on that, I suggest the type of research study that might work best, talk about any constraints that might come up, and the timeline depending on bandwidth and priorities.
+Coming back to my process.. when I get a research request, we set up a meeting to talk about what we want to learn from users, how it'll impact decision making, timelines, and other relevant details.
+Based on that conversation, I help stakeholders move from ambiguous requests to clear research objectives.
+I suggest the type of research study that might work best, talk about any constraints that might come up, and establish the timeline depending on bandwidth and priorities.

 Designed by Freepik